jay-tux/jws/cpanel.md

 #JWS - Control Panel
 JWS comes with a builtin client-side (browser) control panel.
 By default, this control panel is located under `/cpanel/`, and can be accessed with username `admin` and password `admin`.
-At the moment, there is no support for changing these usernames and/or passwords, except for editing the hashes file yourself (**not recommended**), therefore, the control panel is disabled by default and it's not recommended to enable it until this security flaw is fixed.
+*The security flaw (unchangeable username/password for admin users) has been fixed.*

 ## Associated Settings
 The `JWS.ControlPanel` block in the config file is dedicated to control panel settings.
 These settings are: